-$$P(L{home}|T{abcd}) = \frac{P(T{abcd}|L{home})P(L{home})}{P(T{abcd})} \quad (2)$$
+$$P(L{home}|T{abcd}) = \frac{P(T{abcd}|L{home})P(L{home})}{P(T{abcd})}$$ (2)

 Gaussian Processes While the naive Bayesian model above works well in many cases, simply using the ratio of tower counts co-present with the Bluetooth beacon tends to fail if the phone regularly moves beyond ten meters of the beacon while still staying inside the home.
 Instead of normalizing by total number of times each tower is detected, it is possible to obtain additional accuracy by incorporating the signal strengths from the detected towers.
-There are many models for signal strength of a single cellular tower, t. $p_t(s_t|\mathbf{l})$ , one such model uses training data to estimate Gaussian distributions over functions modeling signal propagation from cellular towers (Schwaighofer et al. 2004).
+There are many models for signal strength of a single cellular tower, t. $p_t(s_t|\mathbf{l})$ , one such model uses training data to estimate Gaussian distributions over functions modeling signal propagation from cellular towers [15].
 In our case, the training data comes from the signals of towers detected at the same time as the Bluetooth beacon in the subject's home, and the inference is binary (home or not home); however, these models are easily extendable for more broad localization.

 Deviations in Tower Signal Distributions The two models above generate a probability of being at home associated with a single sample of detected towers (ie: the four tower IDs and their respective signal strengths).
 However, during the times when a subject is stationary, the phone continuously collects samples of the detected towers' signal strengths.
 These samples can form 'fingerprint' distributions of the expected signal strengths associated with that particular location.
 It is possible to detect deviations within these distributions of signal strengths using a pairwise analysis of variance (ANOVA) with the Bonferroni adjustment to correct for different sample sizes.
-Training the home distributions on the times when the beacon is visible (or if there are no beacons, on times when the subject is likely home such as 2-4am), an ANOVA comparing this home distribution with a distribution of recent tower signal strengths makes it possible to identify if the subject is truly at home, or is a nextdoor neighbor's house.
-In previous work, we have inferred such tower probability density distributions for office-level localization (Eagle and Pentland 2006).
+Training the home distributions on the times when the beacon is visible (or if there are no beacons, on times when the subject is likely home such as 2-4am), an ANOVA comparing this home distribution with a distribution of recent tower signal strengths makes it possible to identify if the subject is truly at home, or is at a next-door neighbor's house.
+In previous work, such tower probability density functions have successfully localized a phone down to the office-level [3].